 Because big rigs can cause so much damage when they’re involved in an accident, federal law limits the number of hours that drivers are allowed to drive in a given day.
 The hours of service mandate also restricts how long a driver may stay on the clock.

 Per the federal regulations, truckers may only drive for 11 consecutive hours, and then they must rest for 10 hours before they are permitted to drive again.
 Additionally, if a driver has been on duty for 14 hours, regardless of the time spent actually driving, the driver must take 10 hours off.
 For example, if a driver was late loading his or her vehicle and was on duty for 6 hours before he or she started driving, and the trip is a 10-hour trip, the driver may only drive eight hours before needing to take a break.
-This is because the 8 hours of driving brings the driver up to the 14-hour limit.

 Additionally, drivers must rest for at least 30 minutes for every eight hours of driving.
 If a driver has driven 60 hours in seven consecutive days or 70 hours in eight consecutive days, he or she must take 34 hours off duty.
 And, if the drivers are using the sleeper berth provision, the driver must have 8 consecutive hours in the sleeper berth, plus an additional 2 consecutive hours off duty or in the sleeper berth.
 A driver may choose any combination of the two.